MykolaPinchuk/natality/README.md

 4. gcloud app deploy
 5. follow the link, shown in the console after the previous command to verify that webapp works.

-04/15:
-will refactor this to use a frontend from https://github.com/GoogleCloudPlatform/training-data-analyst/tree/master/courses/machine_learning/deepdive2/production_ml/babyweight/application